GoogleChrome/developer.chrome.com/site/en/docs/devtools/remote-debugging/index.md

 To do this, you can use the [Android Debug Bridge (adb)](https://developer.android.com/tools/adb):

 1. Make sure to enable [Developer options](https://developer.android.com/studio/debug/dev-options#enable) and [USB debugging](https://developer.android.com/studio/debug/dev-options#Enable-debugging) on your Android device.
+1. Open up Chrome on your Android Device.
 1. Connect the Android device to your development machine through:

    - A USB cable (straightforward).